The definitive method for perfect hard-boiled eggs.

 There are about one trillion ways to make hard-boiled eggs.
 But there are far fewer ways to make perfect hard-boiled eggs.

-A study of some cookbooks (Alice Waters’s The Art of Simple Food, a.k.a. the one cookbook I would bring to a deserted island; Michael Ruhlman’s Egg; J. Kenji López-Alt’s The Food Lab) and the internet revealed more hard boiled egg methods than there are eggs in my refrigerator.
+A study of some cookbooks (Alice Waters’s The Art of Simple Food, a.k.a. the one cookbook I would bring to a deserted island; Michael Ruhlman’s Egg; J. Kenji López-Alt’s The Food Lab) and the internet revealed more methods for boiling eggs than there are eggs in my refrigerator.
 Some methods begin with eggs in cold water.
 Some use steam.
+Some boil eggs enough for the egg yolks to be done.
 And on and on.